 The majority of the southern portion of the City is made up of older housing stock on smaller parcels within close proximity to Long Island Sound.
 Housing in this area is denser and more urban-like.
 The Northern portion of the City is comprised of more recent housing stock on larger parcels.
 It is less dense and has a more suburban feel.

 While the City's population has remained relatively stable over the last 50 years, the expansion and construction of new and more diverse housing stock has continued.
-This has provided new housing choices as family sizes have decreased.
-Current market demand is for apartments of all rental ranges; however, the City has seen the construction of predominantly higher-end market-rate rental properties.
+This has provided new housing

 Figure 49: Existing Land Use Map